cvc5/cvc5/INSTALL.rst

 GMP (GNU Multi-Precision arithmetic library)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GMP is usually available on you distribution and should be used from there.
-It can be downloaded and built automatically.
+GMP is usually available on your distribution and should be used from there.
 If it does not, or you want to cross-compile, or you want to build cvc5 statically but the distribution does not ship static libraries, cvc5 builds GMP automatically when ``--auto-download`` is given.

 SymFPU (Support for the Theory of Floating Point Numbers)